 Not reviewing prices and expenses frequently.

-Ignoring cash flow or trusting βwhat's in the bank.β
+Ignoring cash flow or relying on “what is in the bank”.

 How much net margin should I have per car?

-How can I tell if I am really making money?
+How can I know whether I am really making money?

-By calculating your net profits monthly: income β total costs (fixed + variable).
-If you don't do this calculation, you're going in blind.
+By calculating your monthly net profit: income – total costs (fixed + variable).
+If you do not make this calculation, you are flying blind.

 How often should I review my numbers?